BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

   - Always use the `Branch.initSession(function(data) {});` to read Deep Link data

   - Always test on `device` (`simulator` `browser` `genymotion` will break)

+  - You must launch the app through `Xcode` for iOS

   - Other deep link plugins (ex `cordova-universal-links-plugin`) will interferer with Branch